 - Some omit the cornstarch

-- Many find it important to have a well-sourced coconut oil .
+- Many find it important to have a well-sourced coconut oil (use the code STEWARDSHIP to get 10% off) .

 - When I didn’t want my deodorant to melt all over my bag in the summer and didn’t have access to a fridge, I tried my MadeOn lotion bar – I figured with coconut oil in it, it had to be better than nothing.
 It was!
 In a pinch, the lotion bar did a decent job, and paired with a dabbing of baking soda it was just about right.